friflo/ECS-wiki/docs/events.md

-Events are messages sent used to notify about state changes on an `Entity`.
+Events are messages sent used to notify about state changes of an `Entity`.

 These events can be consumed in two different ways.
 - Process events directly by an event handler subscribed to an event like `entity.OnComponentChanged`.